10. memoryview type¶

 class

-that references obj. obj must support the buffer protocol.
-Built-in objects that support the buffer protocol includestr
+memoryviewthat references obj. obj must support the buffer protocol.
+Built-in objects that support the buffer protocol includestrandbytearray(but notunicode).A

 If the object the memoryview is over supports changing its data, the memoryview supports slice assignment: